void

 The return that never happened

-For sure Jaroslav Hašek would have let Švejk return unhurt, let him drink his Velké Popovice pivo at U kalicha šest hodin večer, this time with Vodička, without the instruments of power and detective Bretschneider poisoning the air with their lingering odour.
-What he was to experience from mid-July 1915 until his return to Prague in 1920 we may well speculate on, but the author would surely have continued to roughly align the itinerary of his literary hero to his own.
+For sure Jaroslav Hašek would have let Švejk return unhurt, let him drink his Velké Popovice pivo at U kalicha šest hodin večer, this time with Sappeur Vodička, without the instruments of foreign oppression in the guise of detective Bretschneider poisoning the air with their lingering odour.
+What he was to experience from mid-July 1915 until his return to Prague in 1920 we may well speculate on, but the author would surely have continued to roughly align the itinerary of his literary hero to his own journey across the Eurasian continent.
 It may also be that Hašek would have let Švejk experience the same rejection and hostility that he as a "Bolshevik" and "traitor" lived through when he returned to the now independent Czechoslovakia in December 1920.

 The motive for creating this website back in 2009 was, despite the novel's and the author's global fame, the lack of internet resources on Švejk and Hašek in any of the nordic languages.
 I started off in Norwegian only but soon realised that an English translation of the pages would reach a much wider public, so the English version has long been in place.
 Apart from presenting the author and the novel, existing information is presented in a (hopefully) novel way, and some hitherto unknown information has been added.
 The novel is replete with references to places, people and institutions - probably around 2,000.
 The gallery of people and places is so huge that for the dedicated reader it would be useful to have an overview of the often little known people, places and institutions /(now mostly defunct) that the author mentions.
 I have therefore created lists in all three categories, a task still in progress (2023).
 The descriptions contain, where possible, links to internet resources and in some cases archive and library material collected by the author of this website.